 About Joel W. Sternman

 Joel Sternman represents public corporations and members of corporate management in defense of securities class actions and in administrative proceedings brought by the SEC.
 Joel brings decades of experience, including that gained from representing petitioners in arguing Basic Incorporated v.
 Levinson before the United States Supreme Court.
-The Court's landmark decision in Basic is one of the most frequently cited decisions under the securities laws.
+The Court's landmark decision in Basic is one of the most frequently cited decisions arising under the federal securities laws.

 Helping defuse litigation so clients can get back to business

 Joel brings a fundamental understanding of litigation strategy to every client he represents.
-In addition to representing defendants in securities matters, Joel represents parties in a diverse array of complex civil litigations, including those arising under CERCLA, ERISA, RICO and the Bankruptcy Code.
+In addition to representing defendants in securities matters, Joel has represented parties in a diverse array of complex civil litigations, including those arising under CERCLA, ERISA, RICO and the Bankruptcy Code.
 As counsel to corporate committees, he has also conducted internal investigations to evaluate allegations of financial wrongdoing.